-Australia manages its Skilled Independent Migration Visa Application Program, through an Expression of Interest (EOI), points based, "SkillSelect" program through the Subclass 189, 190 and 489 skilled visas (NB: on the 16th November 2019 the 489 will be replaced by the 491 visa).
+Australia manages its Skilled Independent Migration Visa Application Program, through an Expression of Interest (EOI), points based, "SkillSelect" program through the Subclass 189, 190 and 491 skilled visas.

 To be eligible to submit an Expression of Interest the visa applicant must hold the appropriate qualifications and work experience for an occupation that is considered in demand in Australia, and is listed as eligible in respect of the visa.
 Skilled Independent visas do not require you to find an employer to nominate your visa application.

-State Sponsored subclass 190 and 489/491 visas are invited to apply for a visa in a different manner.
-Applicants must still meet the minimum points score required to submit an EOI.
-In order to receive an invitation to apply for a state sponsored visa the applicant must first be nominated by a state/territory.
-In exchange for state/territory nomination the applicant is required to commit to living and working in the nominating state/territory for a period of 2 years after the visa is granted.
+State Sponsored subclass 190 and 491 visas are invited to apply for a visa in a different manner.
+Applicants must still meet the minimum points score, of 65, that is required to submit an EOI.
+In order to receive an invitation to apply for a State Sponsored 190 or 491 visa the applicant must first be Nominated by a state/territory.
+In exchange for State/Territory nomination the applicant is generally required to commit to living and working in the nominating state/territory for a period of at least 2 years after the visa is granted.